-Auxiliary Probation Service (APS) -Mentoring Division Olivia Campo, Coordinator
+Auxiliary Probation Service (APS) - Mentoring Division

+Olivia Campo, Coordinator

-The APS-Mentoring Division was established in 2012 to enhance the APS-Summons Program.
+The APS-Mentoring Division was established in 2012 to enhance the APS-Summons Division with hands on follow up.
+Data shows that increasing the number of contacts with children who have received summons can help change their past behavior.

-The mission of the APS-Mentoring Division is to collaborate with citizens of Memphis and Shelby County and redirect children identified by the Court as being in the very early stages of delinquency by effectively using a combination of mentoring activities such as:
+The mission of the APS-Mentoring Division is to redirect children identified by the Court as being in the very early stages of delinquency by effectively using a combination of mentoring activities such as: